Bartek16194/Honker-Asset-Pack/README.md

 - Make sure DCS is shut down
 - Copy the the Folder "**Mods**" to the to DCS folder in **Saved Games**
   e.g. %userprofile%\Saved Games\DCS.openbeta\ or %userprofile%\Saved Games\DCS\

+### If you have any issues
+report them as an [issue](https://github.com/Bartek16194/Honker-Asset-Pack/issues) — and remember, this mod isn't meant to be serious.
+I made it just because I was bored.